-- Jar big enough to put the fruits and vegetables into
+- Jar large enough to submerge the fruits and vegetables

 - Measuring cup that measures volume in milliliters